Universal sums via products of Ramanujan's theta functions: Proof of Theorem

-Ju and Oh \cite{JuOh} proved that the triple $x(2x+1)+y(3y+1)+z(7z+1)$ (or the tuple $(14,2,6,2,4,2)$) is universal as conjectured by Sun.
-Thus the identity \eqref{Athm22u3} with the help of Theorem \ref{Th1.1}(i), yields the universality of the tuples $(8,2,7,1,3,1)$ and $(8,6,7,1,3,1)$.
+Recall that the tuple $(10,2,6,2,4,2)$ (or the sum $x(2x+1)+y(3y+1)+z(5z+1)$) is universal as conjectured by Sun \cite{Sun1} and confirmed by Ju and Oh \cite{JuOh}.
+Thus, by applying Theorem \ref{Th1.1}(i) to the identity \eqref{Athm22u2}, we find that the tuples $(8,2,5,1,3,1)$ and $(8,6,5,1,3,1)$ are universal.

 Using \eqref{AAthm16.3}, we find that